happyuc-project/meteor-package-tools/README.md

 Default is unit `ether`.

-Additionally this function uses the reactive `EthTools.getUnit()` variable, when no `unit` was given.
+Additionally this function uses the reactive `HucTools.getUnit()` variable, when no `unit` was given.
-You can then reactivly change the unit using `EthTools.setUnit('finney')`
+You can then reactivly change the unit using `HucTools.setUnit('finney')`

 **Parameters**